adrelanos/aeternity-wiki/Aeternity-Team.md

 ## Lior Zysman <a target="_blank" href="https://www.linkedin.com/in/lior-zysman-2977963"><img alt="Linkedin" src="https://static.licdn.com/scds/common/u/images/logos/favicons/v1/favicon.ico" height="24" /></a>
 #### Law and regulation

-Lior is a corporate lawyer advising startups and investors in the blockchain space.
+Lior is a corporate lawyer who advising startups and investors in the blockchain space.
-He is working on decentralized autonomous non profits (Runner-up at Consensus 2016 Hackathon), and is cofounder of the "DAO Tel Aviv" meetup group.
+He is working on decentralised autonomous non profits (Runner-up at Consensus 2016 Hackathon), and cofounder of the "DAO Tel Aviv" meetup group.
 Lior holds a Bachelor of Law and a B.A. in Business Administration, from Tel Aviv university.
 <table></table>

 ***